-The City of Whittlesea recognises the rich Aboriginal heritage of this country and acknowledge the Wurrundjeri Willum clan as the Traditional Owners of this place.
+The City of Whittlesea recognises the rich Aboriginal heritage of this country and acknowledge the Wurrundjeri Willum clan and Taungurung People as the Traditional Owners of lands within the City of Whittlesea.

 What is the Environmental Works Grant Program?

 Within the City of Whittlesea, the vast majority of our remaining native vegetation is on private land in the rural areas.
 The Environmental Works Grant Program (EWGP) provides a financial incentive to rural landowners to conduct works on their land that protect and enhance Whittlesea's remnant vegetation and support local wildlife.
 The Program also provides assistance for projects that support sustainable land management practices.